alvinbhou/HTC-DeepQ-Chest14/README.md

-# Weakly Supervised Learning for Findings Detection in Medical Image
+# HTC DeepQ Weakly Learning for Medical Images
 ## What is the project about?
 This project aims to classify diseases and identifying abnormalities based on medical X-ray images (Chest X-ray 14 dataset).
 Competed in the HTC DeepQ DL competitions at NTU.